 Total Brain Optimization

-You’ll notice in the categories above that some nootropics work in multiple areas of cognitive enhancement.
+You’ll notice in the categories above that some of the most popular nootropics work in multiple areas of cognitive function.
 This means fewer nootropics in a well-rounded stack.

-And once you dive into the neuroscience behind each nootropic, you’ll find synergy with how many of these ingredients work together.
-This may result in smaller doses of each for a bigger benefit.
+And once you dive into the neuroscience and active ingredients behind each nootropic, you’ll find synergy with how many of these nootropic ingredients work together for cognitive enhancement.
+This may result in smaller doses of each and still get the most nootropic benefit.

-Brain optimization comes with a lot of experimenting to find what works best.
-Trying different compounds, keeping a log of what works and how well, and a considerable investment.
+Success when working on cognitive enhancement comes with a lot of trial and error to find what works best.
+Trying different natural nootropics, keeping a log of what works and how well, and a considerable investment.

 Naturally, I’m on the lookout for how to save money without cutting corners.
-So once I’ve narrowed my stack choices, the search begins for quality pre-made nootropic stacks that will save me buying individual nootropics.
+So once I’ve narrowed my nootropic stack choices, the search begins for quality pre-made nootropic stacks that will save me buying individual supplements.

 Fortunately, I found what is in my opinion the best pre-made nootropic stack in late 2015.
 Which uses most of the nootropics I’d selected for my stack.
-All packed into 2-daily capsules in a nootropic supplement stack called Mind Lab Pro®.
+All packed into 2-daily capsules in a natural nootropic stack called Mind Lab Pro®v4.0.

-The company that makes MLP also produces a line of supplements called Performance Lab®.
-Offering even more options for brain optimization.
+The company that makes Mind Lab Pro® v4.0 also produces a line of dietary supplements called Performance Lab®.
+Offering even more nootropic formulas for brain optimization.
 More on that later as well.

 Coconut & MCT Oil